Skip to main content

 • Tags – The impact (High, medium, low) of tags on the vulnerable assets.
 This determines how impactful a vulnerability breach will be to your business.

-The risk model takes into account these 3 factors and calculates, according to the weights set by you following your organization's risk focus and risk appetite, your personalized risk score for this vulnerability instance.
+The risk model takes into account these 3 factors and calculates, according to the weights set by you following your organization's risk focus and risk appetite, your personalized risk score for this finding (instance).
 To dig deeper into this topic, see Risk Calculation - Deep Dive.

 Risk Levels

-Vulcan groups risk scores into buckets, very similarly to CVSS v3.0.
+Vulcan Cyber ExposureOS groups risk scores into buckets, very similarly to CVSS v3.0.
 Each risk level is color-coded: red for Critical, orange for High, yellow for Medium, and grey for Low/None.

 Risk Level